meta-morpho-sys/new_chitter/README.md

 ### Prerequisites

-The PostgreSQL database management system should be installed on your system.
+The sqlite3 database engine should be installed on your system.

 ### Getting started: